Molly (1778 ship): Career

-8th slave voyage (1790–1791): Captain Bibby sailed from Liverpool on 6 May 1790.
-Molly started acquiring her captives at Cape Coast Castle on 27 August and sailed from Africa on 8 June 1791.
+8th voyage transporting enslaved people (1790–1791): Captain Bibby sailed from Liverpool on 6 May 1790.
+Molly started acquiring her captives at Cape Coast Castle on 27 August, and sailed from Africa on 8 June 1791.
 She arrived at Kingston in July with 320 captives.
-She sailed from Kingston on 16 August and arrived back at Liverpool on 8 October.
+She sailed from Kingston on 16 August, and arrived back at Liverpool on 8 October.
 She had left Liverpool with 35 crew members and had suffered two crew deaths on her voyage.

-9th slave voyage (1792–1793): Captain Bibbi sailed from Liverpool on 2 March 1792.
-Molly started acquiring captives on 23 May, first at Fort Apollonia, then Cape Coast Castle, and Anomabu.
-She left Africa on 1 January 1793 and arrived at St Vincent on 18 February 1793.
+9th voyage transporting enslaved people (1792–1793): Captain Bibbi sailed from Liverpool on 2 March 1792.
+Molly started acquiring captives on 23 May, first at Fort Apollonia, then at Cape Coast Castle, and lastly at Anomabu.
+She left Africa on 1 January 1793, and arrived at St Vincent on 18 February 1793.
 She had embarked 390 captives and she arrived with 387, for a mortality rate of less than 1%.
 She arrived back at Liverpool on 19 April.
 Between her arrival at St Vincent and her return to Liverpool her master may have changed to John Bellis.
 Molly had left Liverpool with 34 crew members and she had suffered five crew deaths on her voyage.

 War with France had broken out shortly before Molly returned from her previous voyage.
 Her next captain, William Grice, acquired a letter of marque on 4 November 1793.

-10th slave voyage (1793–1794): Captain William Grice sailed from Liverpool on 22 December 1793, bound for West Africa.
-Molly started gathering captives on 18 February 1794, sailed from Africa on 16 April.
+10th voyage transporting enslaved people (1793–1794): Captain William Grice sailed from Liverpool on 22 December 1793, bound for West Africa.
+Molly started gathering captives on 18 February 1794, and sailed from Africa on 16 April.
 She arrived at Kingston on 5 June.
 She had embarked 426 captives and she arrived with 418, for a 2% mortality rate.
 She arrived back at Liverpool on 12 October.
 She had left Liverpool with 34 crew members and she had suffered five crew deaths on her voyage.

 It is not clear what Molly did during 1795 and that part of 1796 before she underwent a rebuild.
-On 3 October 1796 Captain John Tobin acquired a letter of marque.
+On 3 October 1796, Captain John Tobin acquired a letter of marque.

-11th slave voyage (1796–1797): Captain John Tobin sailed from Liverpool on 16 October 1796, bound for West Africa.
+11th voyage transporting enslaved people (1796–1797): Captain John Tobin sailed from Liverpool on 16 October 1796, bound for West Africa.
+In 1796, 103 vessels sailed from English ports, bound for Africa to acquire and transport enslaved people; 94 of these vessels sailed from Liverpool.

 On his way to Africa Tobin captured a Spanish ship of 300 tons that had been on her way from Cadiz to the River Plate.
-Molly arrived at Kingston on 10 July 1797 with 420 captives.
-She sailed for Liverpool on 1 September and arrived there on 3 November.
+Molly arrived at Kingston on 10 July 1797, with 420 captives.
+She sailed for Liverpool on 1 September, and arrived there on 3 November.
 She had left Liverpool with 53 crew members and had suffered three crew deaths on her voyage.